Discerning Priestly Celibacy

 - “I think I still want to be a father.”

-The requirement of celibacy is, without doubt, one of the greatest sources of anxiety and fear for a man discerning the priesthood.
-This is especially true in a society and culture saturated with sex.
+The requirement of celibacy is undoubtedly one of the greatest sources of anxiety and fear for a man discerning the priesthood.
+This is especially true in a sex-saturated society and culture.

-The message we receive from the media and culture is very clear: no one can be happy and fulfilled without a lot of sexual activity.
-But this simply is not true.
+The message we receive from the media and culture is very clear: no person can be happy and fulfilled if they do not have a lot of sexual activity.
+But this is simply not true.

 As Fr.
 Benedict Groeschel wrote:

-"The media proclaim the message that sex brings happiness.
-If this were true, we would live in an earthly paradise and the world would be a 'happy valley'."
+'> “The media proclaim the message that sex brings happiness.
+If this were true, we would be living in an earthly paradise and the world would be a ‘happy valley.’”'

-The good news is that God's grace can accomplish everything.
-By the power of Jesus' cross, a man can overcome sexual lust and live in peace within his vocation.
+The good news is that God’s grace can accomplish everything.
+By the power of the cross of Jesus, a man can overcome sexual lust and live in peace within his vocation.
 It can be done.
 It is possible.
 There is much evidence.

 For example, there are approximately four hundred thousand Catholic priests worldwide.
-The vast majority of them, at some point, thought or said things like those mentioned above.
-Well, those four hundred thousand are now priests.
+The great majority of them, at some point, thought or said things like those mentioned above.
+Well then, those four hundred thousand are now priests.

 God will never send us to a place where his grace cannot sustain us.

 Even if you struggle with chastity today, God offers you the grace to become sexually pure.
-Do not let a worry about celibacy keep you from considering the priesthood.
+Do not let a concern about celibacy keep you from considering the priesthood.

-Above all, it is important to understand that priestly celibacy is not about repressing sexuality, but about proclaiming that humanity's greatest joys are not found in earthly goods, but in union with God, in this life and in the eternal.
+Above all, it is important to understand that priestly celibacy is not about repressing sexuality, but about proclaiming that humanity’s greatest joys are not found in earthly goods, but in union with God, in this life and in the eternal one.

 Celibacy in Sacred Scripture